Cloud-Blaze/ai-context-vault/README.md

 > GitHub Gist sync allows you to back up and restore your data across Chrome profiles, browsers, or machines.

+## 🔧 Profile Manager (New)

+AI Context Vault now supports persistent identity profiles that define how the AI should behave during your chats — across any LLM interface.

+### 🧠 What It Does

+- Create role-based profiles (e.g. Developer, Business, or Custom)
+- Each profile includes:
+  - Alias name
+  - Summary (overview of your goals)
+  - CSV of selected technologies or business rules
+- Only one profile can be active at a time
+- Active profile auto-injects at the top of every prompt for consistent results

+### 🛠 Example Use Cases

+- **Developer Mode**: Use a profile that says you're working in React and TypeScript with strict standards.
+- **Business Mode**: Define your tone (e.g. "Formal"), SEO goals, or sales targets.
+- **Custom Modes**: Invent your own — from roleplay to project personas.

+### 📁 Stored Locally, Synced Securely

+- Profiles are saved locally in `chrome.storage.local`
+- Automatically synced to GitHub Gist if you’ve connected a Personal Access Token (PAT)
+- Encryption handled using Cloudflare’s WebCrypto API (see “Security” section)

+### ✨ Access and Edit Anytime

+- From the floating overlay (CMD+J / CTRL+J), go to the new **Profiles** tab
+- Or from the **Options Page**, edit aliases, summaries, and attributes visually
+- Profiles use the same UI style and edit patterns as bookmarks/context

+---

+> AI Context Vault gives your chats a persistent identity layer — across models and sessions.
+Use it to make every prompt smarter, faster, and more “you.”

 1. **Create a GitHub Gist**

    - Go to [https://gist.github.com](https://gist.github.com)